 In January 2013, NCLH adopted the 2013 Performance Incentive Plan, which provided for the issuance of up to 15,035,106 of NCLH's ordinary shares pursuant to awards granted under the plan, with no more than 5,000,000 shares being granted to one individual in any calendar year.
-In May 2016, the plan was amended and restated ("Restated 2013 Plan") pursuant to approval from the Board of Directors and NCLH's shareholders.
-Among other things, under the Restated 2013 Plan, the number of NCLH's ordinary shares that may be delivered pursuant to all awards granted under the plan was increased by an additional 12,430,000 shares to a new maximum aggregate limit of 27,465,106 shares.
-Additionally, the expiration date of the Restated 2013 Plan was extended to March 30, 2026.
-In May 2021, the Restated 2013 Plan was further amended and restated to increase the number of NCLH ordinary shares that may be delivered by 4,910,000 shares to 32,375,106 shares.
+In May 2016 and May 2021, the plan was amended and restated (the "Restated 2013 Plan") pursuant to approval from the Board of Directors and NCLH's shareholders.
+Among other things, under the Restated 2013 Plan, the number of NCLH's ordinary shares that may be delivered pursuant to all awards granted under the plan was increased to a new maximum aggregate limit of 32,375,106 shares.
+In June 2022, NCLH's shareholders approved a further amendment and restatement of the Restated 2013 Plan to increase the number of NCLH ordinary shares that may be delivered by 7,000,000, resulting in an increase in the maximum aggregate limit to 39,375,106 shares.
+Additionally, the expiration date of the Restated 2013 Plan was extended to April 25, 2032.
 Share options under the plan are granted with an exercise price equal to the closing market price of NCLH shares at the date of grant.
 The vesting period for time-based options is typically set at three or four years with a contractual life of 10 years.
 The vesting period for time-based and performance-based restricted share units is generally three years.
 Forfeited awards will be available for subsequent awards under the Restated 2013 Plan.